-Emily Luke’s yoga journey began while she was at university studying social work.
-She was spending tireless hours pounding the pavement and pushing past the point of exhaustion in the gym to manage stress and inner turmoil which was leading to injury, fatigue and feeling burnt out.
+Emily‘s yoga journey began while she was at university studying social work.
 After her first yoga class, Em felt uplifted and inspired.
-A keen runner and fitness enthusiast, Em had never experienced an activity that was challenging and strengthening but simultaneously nurturing.
+A keen runner and fitness enthusiast, Em had never experienced an activity that was so physically challenging and strengthening but simultaneously so nurturing.
 She loves that yoga encourages us to respect our limitations rather than resent them.

 Em maintained her practice during her social work years.
 Her commitment to the practice grew and changed.
 It was no longer rooted in the the physical benefits of the practice, but the philosophical teachings, guided by the spiritual and mental evolution that was taking place.
 Em found a place on the mat where she could still her busy, messy mind and found that off the mat she was able to better control her reactions, witness her inner dialogues and cool her temper!

-Emily trained at Byron Yoga Centre, she has since completed Advanced Assisting and Advanced Vinyasa teacher trainings with Power Living, as well as completing Yoga Therapeutics training with Amy Ippoliti, Pre and Post Natal Yoga and Yoga for Kids and more recently commenced studying SmartFLOW® with Annie Carpenter.
+Emily trained at Byron Yoga Centre, she has since completed several teacher trainings with Power Living, as well as Yoga Therapeutics training with Amy Ippoliti, Pre and Post Natal Yoga, Yoga for Kids and more recently commenced studying SmartFLOW® with Annie Carpenter.

 Getting to know the crew:

 A room full of people, mostly strangers, connected by synchronised breath and movement.

 My family and my friends who support me and love me unconditionally.

 Students can expect challenge and creativity but also to feel supported and nurtured and be encouraged to be kind to themselves.